-Why Dave's Killer Bread is so great
+Why Dave's Killer Bread is So Great

 Dave's bread is a nutrition powerhouse.
 It's full of whole grains, protein, and fiber, while still tasting delicious!
 The 21 Seed Bread has a chewy texture and great flavor.
 To read more about the health benefits of Dave's Bread, check out this article.